jeffscott/shipardy/README.md

 ```

 ## Running
 You need to run the script as root for the devices to be detected use `sudo`.
-You can explicitly run the python version in the virtual environment:
+You can explicitly run the python version in the virtual environment.
+This path will change depending on where your virtual environment is.

 ```
 sudo ~/python-environments/shipardy/bin/python shipardy.py